espnet/espnet/egs2/chime7_task1/asr1/README.md

 8. `WARNING  [enhancer.py:245] Out of memory error while processing the batch` you got out-of-memory (OOM) when running GSS.
 You could try changing parameters as `gss_max_batch_dur` and in local/run_gss.sh `context-duration` (this latter could degrade results however).
 See local/run_gss.sh for more info.
+9. Much worse WER than baseline and you are using `run.pl`.
+Check the GSS results, GSS currently does not work well if you use multi-gpu inference and your GPUs are in shared mode.
+You need to run `set nvidia-smi -c 3`.

 ## Memory Consumption (Useful for SLURM etc.)